During the first 12 months (PGY-1) of general surgery, all residents spend one month on the adult urology service.

 - Critical care medicine

-This year provides you with a broad, clinical foundation on which to build your urology training.
-During the second year of your residency, you will be introduced to adult and pediatric office urology.
+This year provides you with a broad clinical foundation on which to build your urology training.
+During the second year of your residency, you are introduced to adult and pediatric office urology.

-As a chief resident, you will be given as much independence in the management of patients as ACGME and Medicare guidelines permit.
-You will coordinate and manage all in-hospital activities of urology residents: rounding, consultations and emergency services.
+As a chief resident, you are given as much independence in the management of patients as Accreditation Council for Graduate Medical Education (ACGME) and Medicare guidelines permit.
+You coordinate and manage all in-hospital activities of urology residents, such as rounding, consultations and emergency services.
 Equal emphasis is placed on endourologic and open surgical procedures.

-You will be given considerable responsibility during your training.
-The large patient volume and wide range of urologic problems you will treat will enhance your experience.
+You are given considerable responsibility during your training.
+The large patient volume and the wide range of urologic problems you treat enhance your experience.

-Clinical conferences, seminars, journal clubs and one-on-one preceptorships are all an integral part of Mayo Clinic's Urology Residency Program.
+Clinical conferences, seminars, journal clubs and one-on-one preceptorships are all an integral part of the Mayo Clinic Urology Residency.
 These include: